Roasted Beets with Fresh Mint Pesto

 This post may contain affiliate links.
 Read our affiliate disclosure for more information.

 Beets are a root vegetable that have a distinct earthy-sweet taste.
 An anti-inflammatory, high-water food, beets are a good source of vitamins, like folate (vitamin B9), vitamins C and K, and minerals, like potassium and iron.
-They are also a relatively good source of fiber.
+They are also a good source of fiber.

 It is also important to know that beets are a source of fructans, a type of storage carbohydrate made up of a chain of fructose molecules.
 The fructose that makes up fructans is one type of FODMAP (fermentable oligo-, di-, mono-saccharides and polyols).
 If you have IBS; or you have been diagnosed with fructan intolerance; or you are following a low-FODMAP eating plan, beets may not be an ideal food for you to consume.
 Again, this depends on your level of sensitivity.